LevonPython/calculator/README.rst

 This application is a copied version of windows standard calculator.
 The application is written in python (used libraries: Tkinter, os, math).
+- The `Tkinter <https://docs.python.org/3/library/tkinter.html>` package (“Tk interface”) is the standard Python interface to the Tk GUI toolkit.
+- The `os <https://docs.python.org/3/library/os.html>` module provides a portable way of using operating system dependent functionality.
+- The `math <https://docs.python.org/3/library/math.html>` module provides access to the mathematical functions defined by the C standard.

 ============
 Problems the application is solving